MaxIceFlame/MaxIceFlame.github.io/docs/tutorial.en.md

 # MIF's DLFM Template V4.7.2 User Manual
 *****
+***Foremost: Due to the length of the tutorial and my laziness, this page is translated by a translator.***

 * **This page will introduce how to use the template.
 This page does not explain the basic operations of Unity.
 If you encounter any problems, please query and solve them yourself.
 This tutorial is applicable to the latest version of the template.**